danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 for Rails development, including [this post on caching strategies](https://example.com).
 ```

 Notice how the response is specific to the requirement.
-It also provides concrete examples, which are far more compelling than general statements like, "I’m a strong developer."
-Whenever possible, link to relevant blog posts, side projects, or public code repositories that showcase your work.
+It also provides concrete examples, which are far more compelling than general statements like, "I have a lot of experience with {framework}."

 ### Use Side Projects, Courses, or Volunteer Work